Man rescued from top of truck after landing in water near High Rock Dam - Salisbury Post

 Healing Springs Fire Department, out of Davidson County, was the first department on scene and deployed its water rescue team.
 Deputy Chief David Pope said vehicles in the water are unusual and incidents in the area are usually boat-related.

-Salisbury Fire Department Batallion Chief Nick Martin said first responders are sure how the vehicle came to rest where it was found.
+Salisbury Fire Department Battalion Chief Nick Martin said first responders aren’t sure how the vehicle came to rest where it was found.

 Windows on the truck had been shattered, the passenger-side door appeared to be ripped open and the roof was visibly bloody after the victim was transported away.